Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 #### Important
 - Before going through this section, it is recommended to familiarize yourself with APIs and Docker Images and Containers.
 - It is assumed that Docker has been installed locally, if not, go to this link to install [Docker](https://docs.docker.com/desktop/install/linux-install/)
-- The following section only sets you up for Linux based OS (Personally tested on Ubuntu 22.04.01)
+- The following section only sets you up for Linux-based OS (Personally tested on Ubuntu 22.04.01)
 ### Installation
 * **Virtualbox** - Minikube is meant to run in a virtual machine (VM) so you will need virtualization software to act as the VM driver.
-By default, `docker` is set as the VM driver, however, it is extremely limited and debugging the issues are a headache so it's best to use Virtualbox instead.
+By default, `docker` is set as the VM driver, however, it is extremely limited and debugging the issues is a headache so it's best to use Virtualbox instead.
 Installation instructions can be found [here](https://www.virtualbox.org/wiki/Downloads).

 * **kubectl** - the command line tool for interacting with Kubernetes clusters.
 Installation instructions can be found [here](https://kubernetes.io/docs/tasks/tools/)

 * **Minikube** - a Kubernetes distribution geared towards new users and development work.
 It is not meant for production deployments however since it can only run a single node cluster on your machine.
 Installation instructions [here](https://minikube.sigs.k8s.io/docs/start/).

-The configuration of the minikube cluster I set are as follows:
+The configuration of the minikube cluster I set is as follows:
 - Minikube Version: 1.26.0-beta.1
 - Driver: Virtualbox
 - Kubernetes Version: 1.23.6